MathiasPBerger/gboml-docs-test/docs/source/commandline_interface.rst

    --dsp_de

-* *Solver option parameters*: the solver's parameters can be set via a ".opt" file with:
+* *Solver option parameters*: solver parameters can be set via a ".opt" file with:

 .. code-block:: bash

    --opt opt_file

-where :math:`\texttt{<opt_file>}` is the name of the file containing the solver's parameters.
-If no parameters are included, the default ones are used.
+where :math:`\texttt{<opt_file>}` is the name of the file containing the solver parameters.
+If no parameters are provided, the default solver parameters are used.

 * *CSV*: the solution can be printed to a CSV file on a row basis (e.g., one variable per row):